homelabos/homelabos/docs/software/authelia.md

 ## Prerequisites

-1. Authelia requires a working mailserver to authenticate new users and register devices.
+1. Authelia requires a working SMTP server to authenticate new users and register devices.

 ## Configuration